 Root canal treatment is commonly perceived as being a painful procedure.
 In fact, in the hands of a properly trained dentist, root canal treatment is relatively painless, and it should be no more unpleasant than having a filling done.

-At The Kensington Dentist, we have a specialist endodontist Dr Sameena Choudhry who has many years of experience and has completed post graduate education solely in endodontics that her resulted in her being registered in the specialist list of the General Dental Council.
-She is available for simple or more complex root canal treatments.
+At The Kensington Dentist, we have a specialist endodontist Dr David Jones who has many years of experience and has completed post graduate education solely in endodontics that his resulted in his being registered in the specialist list of the General Dental Council.
+He is available for simple or more complex root canal treatments.

 At The Kensington Dentist, we make sure that the risk of failure is minimised by using best practice techniques and high tech equipment to locate the ends of the roots, ensuring the filling reaches the entire length of the root canal.